styvo51/testy/imx-node/datazoo-api-documentation.md

 # Confirm a Name/Address pair

-Will return `true` if the person and the address match, and `false` otherwise.
-Address matches are based on property title, and may not accurately reflect tentant details.
+Will return true if the surname and address match, or if the property is held by a corporation.
-Data for Tasmania is unavailable.
-Data coverage for Northern Territory and South Australia is incomplete.
+Data coverage for TAS, ACT, NT, and SA is incomplete or unavailable, and may return a false negative/postive.

 **URL** : `https://api.imxdata.com.au/confirm`